freedomofpress/securedrop/docs/development/qubes_staging.rst

 using later to SSH into the VM.
 We're using a standardized name/password pair:
 ``securedrop/securedrop``.

-When presented with the partitioning menu, choose "Guided - use entire disk".
-There's no need to encrypt the filesystem.
-When prompted, select "Virtual disk 1 (xvda)" to partition.

-During software installation, make sure you install the SSH server.
-You don't need to install anything else.

-The installer will prompt about where to install GRUB: choose the default (MBR).

 Once installation is done, let the machine shut down and then restart it with

 .. code:: sh

    qvm-start sd-trusty-base

 in ``dom0``.
 You should get a login prompt.
-Yay!

 Initial VM configuration
 ------------------------

-Before cloning this machine, we'll add some software we might want on all the staging VMs.
+Before cloning this machine, we'll update software to reduce provisioning time on the staging VMs.
 In the new ``sd-trusty-base`` VM's console, do:

 .. code:: sh

    sudo apt update
-   sudo apt dist-upgrade
+   sudo apt dist-upgrade -y
-   sudo apt install vim

-Feel free to add anything else you need to make your console life happy.

 Before we continue, let's allow your user to ``sudo`` without their password.
 Edit ``/etc/sudoers`` using ``visudo`` to make the sudo group line look like